drivardxrm/Dataverse-CustomApis/README.md

 see [API Definition](https://github.com/drivardxrm/Dataverse-CustomApis/wiki/GetUserTimezone)

 ### GetLocalizedChoiceLabel
-This Api can be used to retrieve a choice (optionset) label for a known OptionsetValue in the langage code passed in parameter (given that the language is installed on the environment)
+This API can be used to retrieve a choice (optionset) label for a known OptionsetValue in the langage code passed in parameter (given that the language is installed on the environment)

 see [API Definition](https://github.com/drivardxrm/Dataverse-CustomApis/wiki/GetLocalizedChoiceLabel)

 ### GetTableInfo
-This Api can be used to  retrieve some information on a table like 'CollectionName', 'SchemaName', "ObjectTypeCode'.
+This API can be used to  retrieve some information on a table like 'CollectionName', 'SchemaName', "ObjectTypeCode'.
 The goal is not to replace a Metadata request but to surface some information more easilly (ex. via a custom action connector in Power Automate).

 see [API Definition](https://github.com/drivardxrm/Dataverse-CustomApis/wiki/GetTableInfo)